CEO Yuya Kuratomi and VP of Sales and Business Dev. Bjorn Videkull, venturing into new graphical frontiers with Panda Graphics

 For instance, our spotlight company Panda Graphics cherry-picks the best categorised pieces of artwork from its pool of talent, and then assign them to an appropriate video game project based on their portfolios.
 So if one of them was good at drawing spikey-haired blondes and brunettes carrying big swords, there’s a huge chance they’ll be put on a Square Enix Japanese role-playing game art project.
 The artists then get paid via bank transfer.

-Clients won’t be getting run-of-the-mill artwork either.
+Quality over quantity Clients won’t be getting run-of-the-mill artwork either.
 CEO Yuya Kuratomi said to e27 that there’s an in-house art director who oversees the project and provides quality control.
 The biggest challenge he and his company have to face is cultural differences.
 “Because we are a global company working with artists from all over the world, there can sometimes be cultural differences (which include language barriers and timezone issues).
 Finding highly-skilled artists who can work in a client’s time frame is difficult, but it’s worth it in the long run.”

 He added that the concept of quality can also be different between countries — art style, difference in tone and colour schemes — which then affects progress when not kept in check.
 “A designer from country A might have a different concept and might deliver something that is 80 per cent quality; we’re always looking for 100 per cent.”